srijan-paul/snap/doc/manual.md

 ## Control Flow.

-Snap supports the following control flow statements: if-else if-else, for, while, do..while.
+Vyse supports the following control flow statements: if-else if-else, for, while, do..while.

 If statements are very straightforward: